joshtynjala/actionscript-3.0-developers-guide/text/using-the-textfield-class/advanced-text-rendering.md

 <div>

-When you specify a specific font for a TextField in your application, Flash Player or AIR look for a device font (a font that resides on the user’s computer) with the same name.
-If it doesn’t find that font on the system, or if the user has a slightly different version of a font with that name, the text display could look very different from what you intend.
+When you specify a specific font for a TextField in your application, Flash Player or AIR look for a device font (a font that resides on the user's computer) with the same name.
+If it doesn't find that font on the system, or if the user has a slightly different version of a font with that name, the text display could look very different from what you intend.
 By default, the text appears in a Times Roman font.